WPS/egon.io-website/_pages/howto.md

 ### Docker

-We provide a Docker image on GitHub: `docker pull ghcr.io/wps/egon.io:latest`
+We provide a Docker image on GitHub.
+Download it `docker pull ghcr.io/wps/egon.io:latest` and run it `docker run -p 4040:80 ghcr.io/wps/egon.io:latest` (replace "4040" with whatever port you want to use).

 ### Host Egon on your own Web Server